 by Brendon Robbeloth

 The wine season is officially upon us.
-As spring rises over the hills, though, and the clouds of winter finally break, the Germans set about quickly and passionately making amends for all the wine-less months through which they have suffered, and they do so in a fashion truly German.
+As spring rises over the hills and the clouds of winter finally break, the Germans set about quickly and passionately, making amends for all the wine-less months through which they have just suffered, and they do so in a truly German manner.
 They take to the streets, block off the roads, and begin drinking wine out of 16-ounce glasses.

-It is the first wine festival of the year, and it is celebrated all throughout the Palatinate-Rhineland region of western Germany, an area renowned for its vast expanses of vineyards.
-The festival is scheduled over four weekends during the early months of March and April.
-And there’s still a chance to visit the festival until it ends on April 15.
-The dates change every year, because they are chosen to coordinate with the estimated annual blooming of the ubiquitous almond trees.
+The Almond Bloom Festival is the first wine festival of the year and celebrated all throughout the Palatinate-Rhineland region of western Germany, an area renowned for its vast expanses of vineyards from March 18-20 but a large number of events take place all over the area over four weekends during the early months of March and April, which you can find at www.mandelbluete-pfalz.de The dates change every year, because they are chosen to coordinate with the estimated annual blooming of the ubiquitous almond trees.

 For information about this and other wine festivals in the area, visit our Event Calendar.